-The Supreme Court verdict had restricted usage of the 12 digit Aadhaar biometric id, and had mentioned that banks can continue with AEPS (Aadhaar Enabled Payment System) Facility uninterruptedly so that it helps beneficiaries to withdraw government schemes and LPG Subsidy at their door steps.
+The Supreme Court verdict had restricted usage of the 12 digits Aadhaar biometric id and had mentioned that banks can continue with AEPS (Aadhaar Enabled Payment System) Facility uninterruptedly so that it helps beneficiaries to withdraw government schemes and LPG Subsidy at their doorsteps.

 Aadhaar Enabled Payment System (AEPS) is a remittance service developed by the NPCI (National Payments Corporation of India), this service allows financial institutions like banks to utilize 12 digit Aadhaar Number for authentication to process the transactions.
-In return this service helps beneficiary to carry out transactions at their door step by using their Aadhaar based biometric authentication.
+In return, this service helps the beneficiary to carry out transactions at their doorstep by using their Aadhaar based biometric authentication.

 The Supreme Court has stated in its verdict that the usage of Aadhaar Authentication is permissible in Direct Benefit Transfer Schemes under Section 7 of the Aadhaar Act.

 Aadhaar Enabled Payment System (AEPS) mostly helps the beneficiaries from remote villages, and almost 14 Crore beneficiaries under Ujjawala and Pahal Scheme collects their Gas Subsidy in their Bank Accounts per month.

 According to the UIDAI statement, there are Six Lacks Villages and 1.4 Lacks Bank Branches, and many of the residences are 30 – 40 KMS away from the Bank Branches.
 So in these cases, the beneficiaries can easily take the help of Aadhaar based micro-ATMs and withdraw their money at their doorstep.